Loan Repayment

 The Student Loan Collection Department is responsible for servicing these and other institutional-based loans where Wright State University is the lender.
 We can be found within the Office of the Bursar and can be reached at (937) 775-5666.
 It is important for you to contact us throughout your loan repayment period whenever you:

-You can manage your Wright State campus based loan at borrower.ecsi.net; Wright State's school code is "w58".
+You can manage your Wright State campus based loan at heartland.ecsi.net; Wright State's school code is "w58".

 Payments

 Heartland ECSI is the billing service retained by Wright State to perform the billing and bookkeeping functions on our student loans.
-Heartland ECSI will send out regular billing statements or annual coupon books to the borrower.
+Heartland ECSI will e-mail regular billing statements to the borrower.

-Payments may be made by check and mailed to Heartland ECSI, or via ACH payment from your checking or savings account.
+Payments may be made by check and mailed to Heartland ECSI, via ACH payment from your checking or savings account, or debit card .

-To make a payment electronically or set up a recurring ACH payment go to borrower.ecsi.net; Wright State's school code is "w58".
+To make a payment electronically or set up a recurring ACH payments go to heartland.ecsi.net; Wright State's school code is "w58".

 General Payment Information